 Additionally, as Salesforce progresses their product line, there is a slight chance that you could miss out on additional features or functionality that they have added if you’ve gone ahead and built your own custom solution.

-We’ll admit, driving user adoption is part art and part science, but with our help, we can we’re here to make user adoption easy.
+We’ll admit, driving user adoption is part art and part science, but we’re here to make user adoption easy.